About Us

-Turf managers know the critical role that soil Ph plays in soil health and turf quality.
-Optimal soil pH is a major factor in nutrient availability, microbial activity, soil structure and overall tuff vigor.
+Turf managers know the critical role that soil pH plays in soil health and turf quality.
+Optimal soil pH is a major factor in nutrient availability, microbial activity, soil structure and overall turf vigor.
 Maintaining the correct soil pH allows for the most efficient use of applied and soil stored nutrients.

-Solu-Cal USA’s family of calcium and sulfur products allow turf managers to quickly and efficiently address soil chemistry problems.
-Solu-cal Enhanced Calcium quickly raises soil pH at ¼ the rate of traditional liming material.
-Now available in our new Super Micro 70 sgn size and standard coarse grade.
-For liquid applications in either spray programs or hydro seeding, Solu-cal L provides available calcium in a clear no grit liquid.
-Solu-cal L is the alternative to liquid lime which is tough on pumps and settles out quickly in tanks.
-Solu-cal L provides available calcium while maintaining soil pH.
+Solu-Cal enhanced calcium and sulfur products allow turf managers to quickly and efficiently address soil chemistry problems.
+Solu-Cal Enhanced Calcium quickly raises soil pH at ¼ the application rate of traditional liming material.
+Many products are available in both our micro / greens grades and standard coarse grades.
+For liquid applications in either spray programs or hydro seeding, Solu-Cal L provides available calcium in a clear no grit liquid.
+All Solu-Cal products are Powered by Intensify Microbial Biocatalyst, a robust package of nine species of beneficial bacteria & fungi, to help increase nutrient uptake and efficiency.

-Solu-cal Products - University Tested - Industry Proven
+Solu-Cal Products are University Tested & Industry Proven

 Did You Know